BruceEckel/functional_error_handling/Functional Error Handling.md

 In modern languages, modularity is part of the background of a language and we don’t think much about it.
 At one time, however, the lack of modularity was a significant roadblock to code composability.
 ## Inheritance

 Object-oriented programming has a bit of a tortured history.
 Although the first OO language was Simula-67 (a compiled language), OO found its first real success with Smalltalk.
 But Smalltalk might be the most dynamic language you’ll ever encounter—literally everything is evaluated at runtime.
-While this worked well for the kinds of problems Smalltalk was good at solving, it turned out that taking the ideas of Smalltalk and imprinting them into a statically-typed language lost a LOT in translation
+While this worked well for the kinds of problems Smalltalk was good at solving, it turned out that taking the ideas of Smalltalk and imprinting them into a statically-typed language lost a *lot* in translation.

 ## Error Handling

 The focus of this paper is a significant impediment to composability.
 ### History

 The original programs were small (by present-day standards), written in assembly language (after machine code rapidly became too unwieldy), and tightly coupled to the underlying hardware.
+If something went wrong, the only way to report it was to turn on a light or a buzzer, or, if you had one, put a message on the console—this might as simple as a dot-matrix display.
+Such an error message probably wasn’t friendly to the end-user of the system and might require a tech support call to the manufacturer.

+Two of my first jobs were building embedded systems that controlled hardware.
+These systems just had to work right, and the only errors were software bugs.
+There was no point in reporting errors because any error meant the software was broken.

-Fortran and Cobol were batch processed on punch cards.
-If something went wrong
+For business and scientific programming, Fortran and Cobol were batch processed on punch cards.
+If something went wrong, either the compilation failed or the resulting data was bad.
+No real-time error-handling was necessary because the program didn’t run in real time.

+As time-sharing operating systems like Unix started to become
 ### The Problem with Exceptions
 maybe you can't prove it, things work in the small but don't scale).
 We only figure it out when scaling composability.
 ### Two Kinds of Errors